Accessing Funds: Hardship Withdrawal Requests

 Step 1 – Determine if Hardship Withdrawals Are Allowed

 As Plan Administrator, you can determine what types of hardship withdrawals — if any — are allowed from your plan by checking the adoption agreement.
 In general, hardship withdrawals may be allowed from profit sharing plans and profit sharing plans with 401(k) features.

 There are two types of hardship withdrawals: 401(k) and non-401(k).
 Check your adoption agreement to see if either or both hardship withdrawal types are allowed by your plan.
-The 401(k) hardship withdrawals apply only to 401(k) source contributions (including Roth 401(k) contributions), and not to earnings credited to the participant’s account after the last day of the last plan year ending before July 1, 1989.
+The 401(k) hardship withdrawals apply only to pre-tax 401(k) source contributions (source A) (including Roth 401(k) contributions, source N).
 The non-401(k) hardship withdrawals apply only to employer profit sharing (source F) and employer matching contributions (source D) and only if the participant is 100% vested in these contributions.
 See the Contributions section for more details on contribution types.

 Both types of hardship withdrawals may be requested by an active participant if he or she has a financial hardship and must satisfy an immediate and heavy financial need.

 The following reasons qualify as a financial hardship as set forth in the plan document:

 - Post-secondary educational fees for the next 12 months, including tuition, room and board, and other related charges for the participant or the participant’s spouse, children or dependents, or the participant’s primary beneficiary* under the plan